Skip to content

 How Much Tocotrienol Is Too Much?
 Understanding the Right Tocotrienol Dose

-But let's have a quick flashback:
+Before we start, let's have a quick flashback:

 Vitamin E is also known as the "birth vitamin.”
 It is also a well-acknowledged antioxidant.
 However, its proper dosage remains a dilemma for many.
-Discovered nearly 100 years ago, in the year 1922, Vitamin E is like a confetti of abundance!
+Discovered nearly 100 years ago, in the year 1922, Vitamin E is like a confetti of abundance

 Since then, it has served as a potent antioxidant.
 It protects the body from the dangers of free radicals.

 Wait—free radicals?
 Sounds complex?
-Let’s simplify.

 Why is Vitamin E a Superstar?